Authentic Cantonese rice rolls & congee. Perfect comfort food, esp. for sick days. Chinatown staple for traditional flavors.

 "The congee, particularly the pork and watercress variety, is highly recommended as a comforting dish.
-Fresh shrimp rice noodle rolls are also frequently mentioned."
+The Cantonese-style rice rolls (chang fen) are also a specialty, with the pork liver option being specifically mentioned."

 Important Note